safetyh546/sql-challenge/README.md

 CreateEmployeeDatabaseTables.sql --> sqlcode to create tables<br />
 DropEmployeeDatabaseTables.sql --> sql code to drop all tables in correct order<br />
 EmployeeDatabaseSelectQueries.sql --> sql code to query Employee databae tables<br />
+SQLChallengeBonus.ipynb --> Jupyter notebook for the bonus challenge

 ## First step was technical database design
 Reviewed 6 csv files to understand data and how the csv files relate to each other<br />